A Neurobiological Approach to Using Play in Therapeutic Practice with Children

 Lisa Dion, LPC, RPT-S, is an international teacher, supervisor and creator of Synergetic Play Therapy, founder and President of the Synergetic Play Therapy Institute.
 She is the author of Aggression in Play Therapy: A Neurobiological Approach for Integrating Intensity and is the 2015 recipient of the Association for Play Therapy's Professional Education and Training Award of Excellence.

 The Intro to SPT class is the best class I have ever taken.
-There is no better training for counselors!
+There is no better training for counsellors!
 I have a deeper understanding of the process and how to help children in the playroom.
 It has given me a whole new perspective and changed my life both personally and professionally.
 Being authentic allows you to be free.
 There are just no words to describe it!

 - Nancy Asher